 Twenty years ago, a customer might sound off about a subpar experience to their friends, but that could very well be the end of it.
 Today, within seconds of completing a transaction, that same customer can log on to any number of online review sites and leave a scathing review that will last a lifetime.
 For example, let’s look at this review by Peter D.:

 If you think a customer’s online review doesn’t matter, think again!
 For 88 percent of consumers, that online review is just as trustworthy as a personal recommendation from a family member.

-Rather than ignoring online review sites such as Yelp (which reached 199 million reviews by the end of Q3 in 2019, by the way), take control of your online reputation.
+Rather than ignoring online review sites such as Yelp (which reached 224 million reviews as of December 2020, by the way), take control of your online reputation.
 Claim all of your professional profiles on business listing sites, relevant online review sites, and social media.
 Monitor the conversations surrounding your brand.

 Respond to dissatisfied customers and flex your customer service muscles.
 Fixing a customer’s problem not only increases the likelihood that you’ll retain the customer, but it also looks good to prospects who are researching your brand and find that online review.

 Do it right, and you’ll start getting reviews like this one:

 3. Social Recommendations and Sharing

 Of all the types of referrals, social recommendations have quickly become the go-to for everything from hairstylists to auto shops.

 Social media channels such as Facebook and LinkedIn allow you to see and contribute to the conversations surrounding your brand.
 They also let you build and nurture relationships by interacting with potential customers and sharing valuable content.

 The best way to encourage social sharing is to be present on these platforms.
 Your customers look to you as an expert on all things relevant to your industry, but they don’t want a hard sell.
 Regularly share content they’ll want to engage with to remain top of mind when they’re looking for a person who provides the type of services you offer, like so: